 Observing Program Rules

 All observations must be made at Indian Trail Spring during the week of Oregon Star Party.
 This year, we encourage everyone to describe and sketch each of the objects into the Observer Log Sheet.
 A blank log sheet is available below to download and print.
 It will also be included in the OSP Observer Guide.
 A limited quantity will also be in the Information Tent.
-If you prefer, you may instead use your own log book.
-Observations may be carried over to the next year if you did not complete them in one year, but they must be made at Indian Trail Spring during OSP.

 An observation record must include: